-Since planting our first Pinot Noir in 1988, the Beaux Frères philosophy remains the same.
+Since planting our first five acres of Pinot Noir in 1988, the Beaux Frères philosophy remains the same.

 — FARMING TECHNIQUE —

 Several years back, we began exploring the ideals of biodynamic farming.
 We have found that avoiding commercial sprays in favor of gentle tonics like dandelion and stinging nettle tea leads the way to a symbiotic relationship with our landscape.
 We compost on-site, graft our own cuttings, and take great care to observe and connect with the vines regularly.

 The Beaux Frères Vineyard is located on an 88-acre farm atop Ribbon Ridge in the Chehalem Valley near Newberg (Yamhill County, Willamette Valley, Oregon, USA).
 Tall and stately Douglas fir trees cover nearly 50 acres of the farm, with homestead and winery buildings occupying another 8 acres.
 The vineyard is situated on 30 acres (24 of which are planted) of steep, contiguous southeast, south and southwest facing hillsides of Willakenzie soils at elevations of around 400 feet.
 Planting began in 1988 with tightly planted Pinot Noir vines spaced at a density of about 2200 plants to the acre.
 The oldest vines in the vineyard are now a seasoned 29 years of age, and the vineyard as a whole is a mixture of own-rooted Pommard and Wädenswil clones and younger Dijon clones on phylloxera-resistant rootstocks.

 The Upper Terrace Vineyard, just north and a bit higher elevation from Beaux Frères Vineyard, was first planted in 2000.
 It is comprised of Dijon clones of Pinot Noir covering about 9 acres of the 40 acre site - the rest densely forested and lush with flora and fauna.